reauso/Digit2Speech/Docu/development-and-usage.md

 - Create a folder `Checkpoints` and paste the folder from the archive in it.
 - Run `python inference_mel.py` or `python inference_signal.py`.
 You can also pass in custom directories, see usage reference with `python inference_mel.py --help` or `python inference_signal.py --help` for more info.
 - Per default generated files are saved to a new folder `GeneratedAudio`.

+## Analysis

+Run 'python ray_result_analyzer.py' to create an Analysis of one or multiple Experiment.
+Note that this Script does not support the argparse package so that you have to configurate it in the Script itself.

 [➡️ References](./references.md)